Alabama Sales Tax

 Registration and Filing

-Before you begin collecting sales tax on purchases from Alabama customers and meet tax compliance guidelines, you need to register with the state and receive an Alabama Sales Tax Number.
+Before you begin collecting sales tax on purchases from Alabama customers and meet tax compliance guidelines, you need to register for a sales tax permit and receive an Alabama Sales Tax Number.
 Registration is free and can be done most conveniently online, although a mail-in form is also an option.
-Filing of sales tax returns must be done online, however, and it’s also free through the Department of Revenue website.
+Filing of Alabama sales tax returns must be done online, however, and it’s also free through the Department of Revenue website.

-When you register online, as long as you opt to have your tax ID number delivered to you via email, you should have it within two or three days of submitting your application.
+When you register online, as long as you opt to have your tax ID number delivered to you via email, you should have it within 3-5 days of submitting your application.
 At that point, you’re eligible to begin making taxable sales to Alabama customers.

 The state administers sales tax collection in over 200 local jurisdictions, but that does not account for all of the localities in the state.
 Depending on the location of your business or the destination of a shipment, you may need to register and file returns with the local government as well.
 These are due on the same schedule as your state sales tax returns.